 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service Checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education” 2019, we have a Designated Safeguarding Lead for Child Protection (Miss Needham) and a additional Safeguarding Leads for Child Protection (Mrs Unsworth and Mr Kaye) who have received appropriate training for this role.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education” 2019, we have a Designated Safeguarding Lead for Child Protection (Miss Needham) and a additional Safeguarding Leads for Child Protection (Mrs Unsworth) who have received appropriate training for this role.
 It is their responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
 There may be occasions when our concern about a child requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents and guardians, there may be exceptions to this when concerns are raised for the protection of a child.
 On very rare occasions Social Care, whilst undertaking an investigation under Section 47 of The Children Act 1989, may want to speak to a child without parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 All staff undertake regular Child Protection training and take part in workshops to raise the awareness of Prevent.